petermacp/mlw.public.health.group/README.md

   - [biorXiv](https://www.biorxiv.org)
   - [medrXiv](https://submit.medrxiv.org)

-Before selecting a journal to submit the manuscipt to, make sure that:
+Before selecting a journal to submit the manuscript to, make sure that:

   - The project senior author is aware and happy of the selection of journal